Tribler/software-based-PUF/Source Code/README.md

 7. The program will generate the final key.
 8. Wait until it ask for user key.
 9. Enter user key.
 It has to be 256-bits (16 characters)
 10. The program will encrypt the user key.
 The ciphertext will be stored in "e.txt" in microSD.
+The IV (initialization vector) used for the encryption is stored in "i.txt".
+MAC of ciphertext is saved in "h.txt".

 ## Section 4.2: Decrypt Using The Final Key
 1. Ensure the encryption stage is already performed (explained in Section 4.1).